Awiomanik/UtilityScripts/README.md

   >The files to be compared must be text-based and have the same MIME type.

 - `loading_bar.py`:<br>
   >The script provides a customizable loading bar to visualize progress in console applications.
-To use, import `LoadingBar`, initialize with a total count, and update the bar in each iteration:<br>
+To use, import `LoadingBar`, initialize with a total count, and update the bar in each iteration:
   ```python
   from loading_bar import LoadingBar
   bar = LoadingBar(total=200)